Complex, Lorentzian, and Euclidean simplicial quantum gravity: numerical methods and physical prospects: Numerical results

 As mentioned in \cref{sec:na}, to apply the holomorphic gradient flow algorithm we need that: 1) The holomorphic flow transverse a region where the path integrand is holomorphic; 2) The boundary of the flow region have negligible contribution to the path integral.

-For simplicial quantum gravity, the boundaries are set by the branch point singularities of the path integrand, the generalized triangle inequalities, and bounds on the total volume (if they are imposed).
+For simplicial quantum gravity, the boundaries are set by the branch point singularities of the path integrand, the generalized triangle inequalities, and additional constraints such as the light ray number constraint mentioned above.
 Within the region bounded by these boundaries, the path integrand is holomorphic, so the first requirement is met.

 We now check the second requirement that the boundary of the flow region make negligible contribution to the path integral.
-Firstly, the total volume bounds need not pose any problem when we can choose to impose them at places that are known to make negligible contribution.
-For instance, tn the above examples the upper bound is set away from the peak regions.

-Secondly, the boundaries of the generalized triangle inequalities are set where the Lorentzian volumes vanish, i.e., $\sV_t=0$.
+We noted above that for the symmetry-reduced box model, the generalized triangle inequalities imply the light ray number constraint.
+In addition, the boundaries of the generalized triangle inequalities are set where the Lorentzian volumes vanish, i.e., $\sV_t=0$.
 Yet this coincides with one of the square root branch points singularities (see (\ref{eq:2dvol}) and (\ref{eq:ca})).
 Therefore altogether we only need to consider the boundaries of the branch point singularities of the path integrand.

 Along such boundaries the contribution to the path integral is infinitely suppressed.
 To see this, note from (\ref{eq:DreEDt}) that $\dv{E_R}{t}=-\sum_e\abs{\partial_e E}^2\le 0$, i.e., the real part of the path exponent $E$ decays monotonically at a rate determined by $\abs{\partial_e E}$ along the holomorphic flow.
 Using the formulas of \cref{sec:2dsqg}, one can check that $\abs{\partial_e E}\rightarrow\infty$ at the branch point singularities.
 Therefore at the boundaries set by these branch points, the path integrand is infinitely exponentially suppressed.
 They make negligible contributions to the path integral.